 History of the Northern Lights: myths and legends

-Having influenced art, history and religion, the myths and legends behind the Northern Lights are a fascinating insight into the mindset of different people across continents.
+Influencing art, history, and religion, the myths and legends behind the Northern Lights are a fascinating insight into different cultures across the continents.

 Norse myths and legends